TheresaLui/SelfHelpContent_v2/articles/microsoft.hdinsight/hdinsight-create-cluster.md

 # Create HDInsight Cluster

-**Known issues in West Europe and North Europe**
+**Known issues**

-As of March 18th, 2020 some Azure HDInsight customers in West Europe or North Europe have received error notifications when creating or scaling HDInsight clusters in these regions.
+As of March 18th, 2020 some Azure HDInsight customers have received error notifications when creating or scaling HDInsight clusters in some regions.
 Errors related to this issue include:

 - Internal server error occurred while processing the request.
 Please retry the request or contact support.
 - At least one resource deployment operation failed.
 Please list deployment operations for details.
 Please see https://aka.ms/DeployOperations for usage details